OrigamiSL/GBT/README.md

 ## Data

 ETT, ECL, Traffic, Exchange, weather and ILI datasets were acquired at: [here](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing);
 WTH dataset was acquired at: [WTH](https://drive.google.com/drive/folders/1ohGYWWohJlOlb2gsGTeEq3Wii2egnEPR?usp=sharing).
+We rename the last variable of ECL/Traffic/Exchange from `OT` to original `MT_321`/`Sensor_861`/`Singapore` respectively.

 ## Usage
-Commands for training and testing the GBT on Dataset ETT, ECL, WTH, Traffic, Exchange and Weather respectively in the file named as `./scripts/GBT_data.sh`.We rename the last variable of ECL/Traffic/Exchange from `OT` to original `MT_321`/`Sensor_861`/`Singapore` respectively.
+Commands for training and testing the GBT on Dataset ETT, ECL, WTH, Traffic, Exchange and Weather respectively in the file named as `./scripts/GBT_data.sh`.

 More parameter information please refer to `main.py`.